MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

     1. Select the **Install** button.
     1. Select the **Ok** button.

-### Stage the Windows App
+### Stage the Windows app
-By staging the Windows App, we will be extracting / unpackaging the contents of the Windows App to a local directory.
-Once the Windows App has been unpacked to the staging location, PSF fixup files can be injected correcting any unwanted experiences.
+By staging the Windows app, we will be extracting/unpackaging the contents of the Windows app to a local directory.
+Once the Windows app has been unpacked to the staging location, PSF fixup files can be injected correcting any unwanted experiences.

 1. Open an Administrative PowerShell window.
 1. Set the following variables targeting your specific app file, and Windows 10 SDK version: